Nazi Germany: Persecution of Jews

 Discrimination against Jews began immediately after the seizure of power.
 Following a month-long series of attacks by members of the SA on Jewish businesses and synagogues, on 1 April 1933 Hitler declared a national boycott of Jewish businesses.
 The Law for the Restoration of the Professional Civil Service passed on 7 April forced all non-Aryan civil servants to retire from the legal profession and civil service.
 Similar legislation soon deprived other Jewish professionals of their right to practise, and on 11 April a decree was promulgated that stated anyone who had even one Jewish parent or grandparent was considered non-Aryan.
 As part of the drive to remove Jewish influence from cultural life, members of the National Socialist German Students' League removed from libraries any books considered un-German, and a nationwide book burning was held on 10 May.

 The regime used violence and economic pressure to encourage Jews to leave the country voluntarily.
 Jewish businesses were denied access to markets, forbidden to advertise, and deprived of access to government contracts.
 Citizens were harassed and subjected to violent attacks.
 Many towns posted signs forbidding entry to Jews.

-On 7 November 1938 a young Jewish man, Herschel Grynszpan, shot and killed Ernst vom Rath, a legation secretary at the German embassy in Paris, to protest his family's treatment in Germany.
+On 7 November 1938 a young Jewish man, Herschel Grynszpan, shot and killed Ernst vom Rath, a legation secretary at the German embassy in Paris, to protest against his family's treatment in Germany.
 This incident provided the pretext for a pogrom the Nazis incited against the Jews two days later.
 Members of the SA damaged or destroyed synagogues and Jewish property throughout Germany.
 At least 91 German Jews were murdered during this pogrom, later called Kristallnacht, the Night of Broken Glass.
 Further restrictions were imposed on Jews in the coming months – they were forbidden to own businesses or work in retail shops, drive cars, go to the cinema, visit the library, or own weapons, and Jewish pupils were removed from schools.
 The Jewish community was fined one billion marks to pay for the damage caused by Kristallnacht and told that any insurance settlements would be confiscated.
-By 1939, around 250,000 of Germany's 437,000 Jews had emigrated to the United States, Argentina, Great Britain, Palestine, and other countries.
+By 1939 around 250,000 of Germany's 437,000 Jews had emigrated to the United States, Argentina, the United Kingdom, Palestine, and other countries.
 Many chose to stay in continental Europe.
 Emigrants to Palestine were allowed to transfer property there under the terms of the Haavara Agreement, but those moving to other countries had to leave virtually all their property behind, and it was seized by the government.